NEW: Your playbook to 10x donor lifetime value

 5. Food and beverage sponsorship letter template

-We’re reaching out from [YOUR ORGANIZATION] because we admire the way [THEIR ORGANIZATION] brings people together through quality food and drink.
-We’re currently planning [EVENT NAME/FUNDRAISER], and we’d love to explore the possibility of a food and beverage sponsorship with you.
+We’re reaching out from [Your Nonprofit] because we admire the way [Business] brings people together through quality food and drink.
+We’re currently planning [event/fundraiser], and we’d love to explore the possibility of a food and beverage sponsorship with you.

 Here’s how you can help: